Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/16.%20Creation%20Club%20In-game.png)

 After all creations are installed they will be placed in the "Overwrite" folder at the very bottom of Mod Organizer.
-Right click on Overwrite and select "Move content to Mod..." from the list select "[No Delete] Creation Club".
+Right click on Overwrite and select "Move content to Mod..."
+A list will appear, from that list select "[No Delete] Creation Club".
 All of your creations will be moved to this new folder and should remain installed even if you update Keizaal.

 ![](https://raw.githubusercontent.com/Keizaal/Keizaal/main/assets/images/installation%20guide/17.%20Creation%20Club%20MO2.png)